roman-milk/roman-milk.github.io/frank-and.md

+===

- ****** Frank's Decision ****** byJust_Plain_Bob© "Debbie paid me a visit Friday night" and I went on to recount what the visit was about and what was said.
+"Debbie paid me a visit Friday night" and I went on to recount what the visit was about and what was said.
 "It was all bullshit Tam.
 I don't know if Dennis is screwing around on her or not, but if he is it is to get even with her."

  I told Tammy what I knew about Debbie and Mark and Debbie and Phil Reed and then said: